 A child’s first metal detector should be extremely easy to use.
 It should facilitate learning the hobby without the potential frustration of complex features or an advanced learning curve.
 At the same time, care should be taken to avoid purchasing a poor quality metal detector that is little more than a toy.
 For the hobby to stick, the child needs to easily find desirable objects without becoming frustrated, else the detector is likely going to be collecting dust in a closet by March.

-Stick with a well-established brand such as Garretts, Fisher or White’s.
-A good entry-level detector for a child should generally cost between $150 and $200.
-A Fisher F2 or Garrett ACE 150 detector are examples of fine, fairly lightweight detectors that should fit the bill nicely.
+When choosing a metal detector you want to stick with a well-established brand such as Garrett, Fisher or Minelab or White’s.
+Detectors like the Fisher F22 or Garrett ACE 300 detector are examples of good entry-level detectors for a child, fairly lightweight detectors that should fit the bill nicely.